kgish/skillzz/README.md

 ## Authentication

 In order to be able to take advantages of the services provided by this website, a user has to first login with his username and password.

+The setup used is the one defined by the standard [Devise](https://github.com/plataformatec/devise) setup after running:

+    $ rails generate devise:install
+    $ rails generate devise user

 ## Users